Relocating to Switzerland 2026: complete checklist for international professionals

 Can EU nationals start work in Switzerland before receiving the B permit card?

 Yes.
-EU and EFTA nationals have an immediate right to work in Switzerland under the Free Movement of Persons agreement.
-The employer notifies the cantonal migration office within 8 days of the start date, and the employee can begin working on day one with only a valid EU passport or ID.
-The B permit card is processed after the fact and mailed to the employee's Swiss address.
-The only administrative requirement before starting is to have a registered Swiss address, which means completing the Anmeldung at the commune within 14 days of moving in.
+EU and EFTA nationals have an immediate right to work in Switzerland under the Free Movement of Persons Agreement.
+The employer notifies the cantonal migration office within 8 days and the employee can start on day one with only a valid EU passport or national ID card.
+The B permit card is processed by the cantonal authority and sent to the Swiss address within a few weeks.

 What is the health insurance deadline and what happens if it is missed?

-The KVG/LAMal enrolment deadline is 3 months from the date Swiss residency is established.
-If missed, the cantonal authority assigns the individual to a default insurer at a non-discounted premium, and fines may be applied for the uninsured period.
-Enrolment is backdated to the arrival date, meaning premiums are owed for the full period even if enrolment is late.
-The practical consequence is that enrolling on or before day 90 is always the financially optimal choice.
-Several insurers, Helsana, CSS, Swica, Sanitas, allow online enrolment within minutes using the Swiss address and AHV number provided by the employer.
+The KVG/LAMal enrolment deadline is 3 months from establishing Swiss residency.
+If missed, the cantonal authority assigns a default insurer at a non-discounted premium and fines may apply.
+Coverage is backdated to arrival, so premiums are owed for the full period regardless.
+Enrolling on or before day 90 is always the financially optimal choice: compare premiums at priminfo.admin.ch.

 How do newcomers to Switzerland get a Betreibungsauszug for a rental application?